Toemmsen96/ChatCommands/README.md

 ## Disclaimers
-with "/" as the default prefix this mod may be incompatible with other mods that use this prefix like for example the GameMaster mod. you can change the prefix to anything you want, so if your keyboard is maybe incompatible or anything, try changing the prefix to something like for example cmd: in the config file of the mod.
+with "/" as the default prefix this mod may be incompatible with other mods that use this prefix like for example the GameMaster mod. you can change the prefix to anything you want, so if your keyboard is maybe incompatible or anything, try changing the prefix to something like for example cmd: in the config file of the mod. just make sure you dont leave a space between your set prefix and the command itself.

 ## Install
 To install either use a mod Manager or just drag thr ChatCommands.dll into your BepInEx/plugins folder.